1LIA5/Invex-Improved/README.md

 ### Beta v0.1

-Only works on Mac with MPV installed.
+✅ Currently only works on Mac.

-### Further plans
+### To do:

+🔳 Add arg for only link copy
+🔳 Add arg for only sound
+🔳 Traffic network trough Tor (optional)
-- Support for Linux
+🔳 Support for Linux
-- Support for Windows
+🔳 Support for Windows
-- Download link with youtube-dl
+🔳 Download link with youtube-dl
-- Improve error exception and error handling
+🔳 Improve error exception and error handling
+🔳 Add man page